dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 altitude.
 The results are not impressive, although the escorts do make a good score against the F-5s that come up to fight.
-The main benefit is that command issues a new directive – no further low-level attacks against defended airfields!
+The main benefit is that command issues a new directive – no further low-level attacks against defended airfields\!
 The SAMs and flack are just too intense.

 This information comes in time to modify the attack on the F-16 base at Murted.
 Attack planes with AS-14s manage to destroy the Rapiers from